pshemk/TF2autosizer/docs/manual.md

 ## The math behind it

 In TF2 each industry produces cargo.
-The given number of units (for example 400 Iron ore units for an iron ore mine) is produced during a single in-game period (which is by default one year, or 12 minutes of real-world time.
-By knowing the time it takes for the train(s) on the line to travel from the supplier industry to the consumer industry and the capacity of the wagons it's possible to calculate the transport rate.
+The given number of units (for example 400 iron ore units for an iron ore mine) is produced during a single in-game period (which is by default one year of in-game, or 12 minutes of real-world time).
+By knowing the time it takes for the train(s) on the line to travel from the supplier industry station to the consumer industry station and the capacity of the wagons it's possible to calculate the transport rate.
 In fact the game already does this, this rate is visible in the line overview window:

 ![Line overview](images/line_overview.png)